Fingallian

-Fingallian or the Fingal dialect is an extinct dialect of Middle English formerly spoken in Fingal, Ireland.
-It is thought to have been an offshoot of Middle English, which was brought to Ireland during the Norman invasion, Although little is known of Fingallian, it is thought to have been similar to the Yola dialect of County Wexford.
+Fingallian or the Fingal dialect is an extinct dialect of Early Middle English formerly spoken in Fingal, Ireland.
+It is thought to have been an offshoot of Early Middle English, which was brought to Ireland during the Norman invasion, Although little is known of Fingallian, it is thought to have been similar to the Yola dialect of County Wexford.

 The surviving literature of Fingallian consists of two satirical or humorous poems, the short "Fingallian Dance" and the much longer Purgatorium Hibernicum.
 Both poems are anonymous and are thought to be humorous parodies of Fingallian.